Migration Subsidies: Does encouraging relocation increase welfare and productivity?

 Understanding the obstacles to growth and productivity in low- and middle-income countries is essential to creating policy solutions that can lift people out of poverty.
 One common explanation for gaps in growth rates between countries is that lower-income countries do a poor job of matching workers to the jobs in which they would be the most productive.
 Salary and productivity levels are generally much higher in cities, so encouraging workers to migrate could stimulate the economy by shifting labor to its most productive outlets.
 Recent experimental trials have investigated this possible solution by subsidizing migration from rural to urban areas.
 They found that subsidizing migration led to substantial consumption gains due to an increase in salary.
 Because the higher salaries mean more productive matches, the subsidies were considered effective at alleviating misallocation.

-However, a new analysis of these results is presented in a paper forthcoming in Econometrica by Mushfiq Mobarak, Professor of Economics at Yale and an EGC affiliate, and coauthors David Lagakos and Michael Waugh.
+However, a new analysis of these results is presented in a paper published in the May 2023 issue of Econometrica by Mushfiq Mobarak, Professor of Economics at Yale and an EGC affiliate, and coauthors David Lagakos and Michael Waugh.
 Pairing a dynamic model of migration with experimental data, the researchers analyze the different components that impact a worker's decision to migrate.
 Understanding when and why workers choose to migrate is key to determining whether subsidies can lead to large productivity gains.

 Results at a glance:

 Workers who would only migrate with a subsidy tend to be less wealthy and less productive than their peers.

 Most workers who would be much more productive in cities are already there.